Increased war fears after several explosions are heard across Belarus

 The Belarusian opposition wins more ground

-Yesterday, The United Nations High Commissioner for Human Rights, Michelle Bachelet, presented a report for the UN Human Right’s Council which detailed heavy human rights abuses by the Belarusian regime since the fraudulent elections of 2020.
+On Thursday, The United Nations High Commissioner for Human Rights, Michelle Bachelet, presented a report for the UN Human Right’s Council which detailed heavy human rights abuses by the Belarusian regime since the fraudulent elections of 2020.

 The Belarusian diplomats cast her report aside, claiming it to be filled with “false accusations”.